-This easy vegan tapa recipe takes frozen tender baby fava beans (also known as baby broad beans) and cooks them up with olive oil, garlic, onions, smoked paprika and white wine to bring you the tastiest vegetarian version of habas con jamón (Spanish fava beans, but, you know, sin jamón).
+This easy vegan fava beans recipe is the perfect easy tapa.
+Take some frozen tender baby fava beans (also known as baby broad beans) and cook them up with olive oil, garlic, onions, smoked paprika, and white wine to bring you the tastiest vegetarian version of habas con jamón.

 No peeling, no muss, no fuss and ready in under half an hour, serve this gorgeous easy tapa with some good crusty breads for mopping up the juices, and as part of a mezze meal or along with some other delicious Spanish tapas.